-The Hamilton Drug Strategy is a community collaboration that addresses the harms associated with substance use experienced by individuals, families and the community.
-It involves a wide range of stakeholders from multiple sectors and members of the community to identify and address systems-level gaps and implement best practices to ensure all individuals are able to live their best quality of life.
+The Hamilton Drug Strategy (HDS) is a city-wide collaboration that addresses the harms associated with substance use experienced by individuals, families and the community.
+HDS involves key stakeholders and members of the community to identify and address systems-level gaps, and to implement evidence-based practices to ensure all individuals can live their best quality of life.
 The HDS capitalizes on the existing strengths of Hamilton’s mental health and addictions system and the assets already present in our community.
 The HDS will strive to provide an integrated and comprehensive approach, and to connect community agencies, strategies and programs to reduce the impact of substance use in the community.

-Drug Strategy Goal
+Hamilton Drug Strategy Goal

 All residents of Hamilton are free of harm due to substance use and are able to enjoy the best quality of life.